RyanHaniff/ansible-playbooks/README.md

 ## Latest GitHub Desktop version
 You can find the latest version [here](https://github.com/shiftkey/desktop/releases/).

-Copy the link and replace the old URL with the new one
+Copy the link and replace the old URL with the new one the local.yml file.
 ```
     - name: Download GitHub
       become: yes